ryandoyle5401/Budgetr/Project Requirements.md

 - Setup with Azure isn't as simple and easy as it is with Firebase

 ## Software Design
-<strong>Kotlin:</strong>
-Kotlin is a cross-platform, high-level programming language that is interoperable with Java.
-Kotlin compiles to Java bytecode and uses the Java Virtual Machine to run its code.
-Part of the aspects of Kotlin that make it a worthy programming language are the following: packages (to organize classes), classes (for creating an outline for objects), functions (allow objects to perform tasks), objects and their properties (unique instances of a class with their own unique properties), interfaces (creates a basic outline of functions for classes to implement), enums (for a set of constant variable values), data classes (for data storage and organization), and companion objects (creates static members).
-Together all of these features of Kotlin combine to make creating an Android application possible.

-<strong>Firebase:</strong>
-Firebase is a database created by Google, and it is designed to store data primarily for web and mobile applications.
-Some of the components of Firebase include a FirebaseApp (an application that acts as the entry point for Firebase services), FirebaseOptions (used to configure options such as project ID, API key, and app name), FirebaseAuth (includes services for authenticating sign-up/sign-in), Firebase Realtime Database (includes packages for storing, retrieving, and changing data), Firebase Storage (collection of classes that interact with Firebase Cloud Storage, which can store files and objects), Firebase Cloud Messaging (sends notifications), and Firebase Analytics (provide details about user behavior and app usage).
-Combined together, all these features used make Firebase ideal for authenticating users, storing, retrieving, and modifying their data, and analyzing their data.
-When used with Kotlin, the Firebase features combined with Kotlin features are ideal for creating a mobile Android application.
+**Android Studio**
+- Android Studio is the software we are using to develop, build, test, run, and document our application.
+- Uses an emulated Pixel 5 with API 31 and the Android 12.0 system image to run the app
+- Gradle is a built-in build tool for automatically building the app
+- With the JUnit and Dokka plugins, Gradle also handles testing and documentation
+- When the app is running, users can enter data on numerous different screens
+- We aim to have data stored in the Firebase database
+- While the app is running, we aim to have data sent and received to the app from the Firebase database consistently

+**Kotlin:**
+ - Kotlin is the programming language we are using to develop our application
+- Using Kotlin and Jetpack Compose, screens that appear on the emulator have textboxes for users to enter data into the app
+- We aim to have a class to form a connection between the database and the app
+- This class should be able to consistently send new user-entered data and retrieve any data that the user wants to retrieve
+- The data the user enters will be used display things on the screen.
+For example, when entering data to create a category, the program will use the category name and color the user picked to display that new category on the screen.
+Dollar amounts the user enters will be used to graphically display how much money they have spent compared to other days.
+Dollar amounts will also be evaluated to generate user-specific recommendations to show users, such as "Spend less on Entertainment and more on Food."

+**Firebase:**
+- Firebase is the database we are using to store data
+- Tables designed according to the database schema in the database will be where data will be stored
+- If a user enters data into the app, something like a "Submit" button should trigger a call to the database to send the data from the app to the database
+- If a user presses a button (like to select a category), there should be a trigger to call the database to send data to the app
+- Data will not be manipulated in the database, only stored in different tables

 ## Coding Guidelines
-<strong>Kotlin Style Guide:</strong>
+**Kotlin Style Guide:**
 Link to the official [Kotlin Style Guide](https://developer.android.com/kotlin/style-guide)
 Link to the official [KDoc documentation](https://kotlinlang.org/docs/kotlin-doc.html)
 Link to the official [KDoc Dokka tool documentation](https://kotlinlang.org/docs/dokka-introduction.html)

-<strong>Why we chose this style and documentation:</strong>
+**Why we chose this style and documentation:**
-We chose this style and documentation because it's the style and documentation on the Android Developer and Kotlin website, so we figured it would be best to use what is recommeneded by those who develop Android apps and those who wrote the programming language.
+We opted for this style and documentation approach as it aligns with the standards presented on the Android Developer and Kotlin websites.
+Following the recommendations of those involved in Android app development and the creators of the programming language seemed the most fitting choice.

-<strong>How we plan to enforce this:</strong>
+**How we plan to enforce this:**
-We plan on enforcing this by having the guides linked within the GitHub repo, and all members will need to look over the guides.
-This way, if any member ever has a question about how to format something, they can easily refer to the guides to try and find an answer.
+We intend to reinforce this by including the guides in the GitHub repository, requiring all members to review them.
+This approach ensures that if any member has formatting questions, they can readily consult the guides for guidance.

 ### Risk Assessment
 Risks: